Stanisław Tymiński: 1990 campaign

 In the first free presidential elections on November 25, 1990, the two most promising candidates were Solidarity leader Lech Wałęsa and prime minister Tadeusz Mazowiecki.
 Wałęsa, the electrician, union leader and people's tribune, had the image of an emotional, shirtsleeves populist, while lawyer and former Solidarity legal advisor Mazowiecki appeared as a more respectable and intellectual, but also more formal compromiser.

 Tymiński ran as a maverick candidate.
 He overtook Mazowiecki (18.1%) with 23.1% of the vote and placed second behind Wałęsa with 40.0%.
 As no candidate had achieved the absolute majority, a second ballot was required and held on December 9, 1990.
 In the second round, Tymiński lost to Wałęsa with just 25.8% of the total vote.
-The turnout in the ballots was 60.6% and 53.4%, respectively.
+The voter turnout in the ballots was 60.6% and 53.4%, respectively.

 The reasons for Tymiński's unexpected success remain unclear.
 Tymiński promised to create wealth for everyone quickly, and had an image as a patriotic Pole who had "made it" abroad.
 He was well received at a time when radical political changes were taking place, but the overall economic situation was getting worse: by the end of 1990, unemployment had increased from nearly zero to 6.5 percent, and gross national income had dropped by over 11 percent: the opening up of the economy had had a particularly negative effect on the standard of living for workers in sunset industries, small farmers and pensioners.
 Many people were increasingly disappointed with the conflict that had broken out within the former anti-communist opposition, making the unknown but seemingly honest and patriotic candidate appealing.